136MasterNR/Battles-of-Batch/README.md

   - **Download the wizard here**: [BattlesOfBatch-Setup.exe](https://htssoft.tk/get-download/BattlesOfBatch-Setup.exe) [LATEST RELEASE]
   - **Download manually here**: [battlesofbatch-latest.zip](https://htssoft.tk/get-download/battlesofbatch-latest.zip) [LATEST RELEASE]

 Battles of Batch is currently only available on Windows, with a required command line version at least 10.0.1 and higher.
+It is not recommended to use the new Windows Terminal.

 This project uses [ANSI](https://www.robvanderwoude.com/ansi.php) as a text formatter.
 We use [ANSI](https://www.robvanderwoude.com/ansi.php) to format the colors on the window and manage displayed text.
 It is required for almost anything to work properly.

-Please note that downloading the game from the source code is not recommended because it contains features which are yet not finished or not tested out.
-The source code also contains files that are not yet added to the original game.
-Please consider installing by the wizard or downloading a release instead!
+Please note that downloading the game from the source code is not recommended because it contains features which are not yet finished or tested out.
+The source code also contains files that are not added to the original game.
+Please consider downloading by using the wizard or a release instead!

 **Warning: Your antivirus might detect the wizard as a malware, but that's a false positive.
 I coded the wizard in PowerShell and converted it to EXE using  [PS2EXE](https://github.com/MScholtes/PS2EXE) which is falsely detected as a malware due to vandalism on the software.
 If you are unable to whitelist the wizard, please consider using the manual download which was mentioned above, or a release in this repository.
 You can also find the source code of it in the [installer](/installer) folder.**